 8) “The Evil of the Daleks” – Second Doctor – Season Four – 1967

-Indeed, like the servant Dalek in The Power Of The Daleks, there is something chilling about watching 3 reprogrammed Daleks, with the emotional mentality of children – attempting to “play” games, with each other.
+Indeed, like the servant Daleks – in The Power Of The Daleks, there is something chilling about watching 3 reprogrammed Daleks, with the emotional mentality of children – attempting to “play” games, with each other.

-The Evil Of The Daleks also showcases the Doctor’s “final” showdown with the Daleks on Skaro and the awesome towering Dalek Emporer; with it’s booming voice.
+The Evil Of The Daleks, also showcases the Doctor’s “final” showdown, with the Daleks on Skaro and the awesome towering Dalek Emporer; with it’s booming presence and voice.

-The Evil Of The Daleks was intended to be the Dalek’s final appearance and the end shows the Daleks and the emotionally altered Daleks, fighting a civil-war which results in their shared destruction.
+The Evil Of The Daleks, was intended to be the Dalek’s final appearance – and the end shows the Daleks (and the emotionally altered Daleks), fighting a civil-war.

 Of course, the temptation to bring the Daleks back, was too much – and they reappeared 5 years later, in the Third Doctor era; in Day Of The Daleks – 1972.